-The services of Counseling & Psychological Services are open to regularly enrolled (matriculated) undergraduate and graduate students.
+Counseling & Psychological Services (CAPS) is available for regularly enrolled (matriculated) undergraduate and graduate students.

 Counselors offer help to individual students with personal concerns.